Axter-com/ABetterTranslator/README.md

 #### Max Translation Len

-The translation length is used when the program translates many files in a single translation request.
-This happens if there are many files (over 100), or if the user selects option to translate many files per request.
+The translation length is used when the program translates many strings in a single translation request.
 This value is set to 10000 by default.
 The minimum value is 255, and the maximum value is 10,000.

-#### Files-Per-Translation-Req
+#### Strings-Per-Translation-Req

-This options determines if one file is used per translation request, or if many files are used per translation request.
+This options determines if one string is used per Resx translation request, or if many strings are used per Resx translation request.
 The following are the possible options to select from the combobox window.

 -  [Auto]

 		This is the default option.
-It automatically sets the best method depending on the totoal number of files to check for translation and the maximum thread settings.
+It automatically sets the best method depending on the totoal number of strings and the maximum thread settings.

--  [OnePerFile]
+-  [One]

-		Only one file is sent per translation request.
-This is the preferred option if the files have different languages.
+		Only one string is sent per Resx translation request.
+Use this option if any of the strings contains the {next-line} character.

--  [Many]
+-  [Multiple]

-		Multiple files are sent per translation request.
-This is the perferred option if the files are all in either the source language or the target language.
+		Multiple strings are sent per Resx translation request.
+This is the perferred option if total translation is less then 10,000 characters.

 ## Screenshots